 Avoid using “IP” or “IPs” to refer to IP addresses.
 Use the full form “IP address” instead to remove ambiguity.

 Avoid using “config” when “config.xml” or “configuration” is more clear.

 Avoid using “ovpn” to mean “OpenVPN” except in cases when the OS-level interfaces are being referenced (

 - Avoid using “here” for links

 Do not make links for “here”, “click here”, or similar phrasing.
 They provide no context for the link, cause redundancy in phrasing, and cause problems for users that require accessibility functions such as screen readers.
-See recommendations from W3C Tips and uxmovement.

 - Avoid awkward possessive references